Senior Year (2010 film)

 Senior Year is a 2010 Philippine coming-of-age film written, scored, edited and directed by Jerrold Tarog.
 It follows ten students of a private Catholic school in Manila, as they go through the many transitions that come with their final year in high school.

 Plot

-The promotional material for Senior Year avoids giving the audience specific plot points, and describes the film simply as:

-"...a glimpse into the lives of ten students at St. Frederick's Academy as they struggle through the final months before graduation.
-Hearts are broken and healed, friendships are formed and lost.
-Childish ways are thrown out in exchange for seeds of maturity in what may be the beginning of a bumpy ride towards the chaos of adulthood."
+SENIOR YEAR is a glimpse into the lives of ten students at St. Frederick’s Academy as they struggle through the final months before graduation.
+Features a cast of real high school students.